projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

   The virtqueues are created in guest physical memory by the FE drivers.
   BE drivers only need to parse the virtqueue structures to obtain the requests and process them.
-How a virtqueue is organized is specific to the Guest OS.
-In the Linux implementation of virtio, the virtqueue is implemented as a ring buffer structure called vring.
+The virtqueue organization is specific to the Guest OS.
+In the Linux implementation of virtio, the virtqueue is implemented as a ring buffer structure called `vring``.

   In ACRN, the virtqueue APIs can be leveraged directly so that users don't need to worry about the details of the virtqueue.
 (Refer to guest